Thank you to all who attended the Engineering Design & Development Showcase!

 Gary Wood & Jessica Tatro

 Project Lead the Way is a national pre-engineering program designed to prepare students to excel in high-tech fields.
-Currently in use in over 4000 schools across the United States, Project Lead the Way centers on bringing pre-engineering curriculums and concepts to students through practical hands-on experiences.
+Currently in use in over 11,500 schools across the United States, Project Lead the Way centers on bringing pre-engineering curricula and concepts to students through practical hands-on experiences.
 The four year sequence of courses, which are taken in addition to traditional math and science courses, introduces students to the scope, rigor, and discipline of college.
 The Project Lead the Way program culminates with an authentic product-development project where students undertake the entire product-development cycle and defend their project to a panel of outside professionals who work in the engineering field.
-Project Lead the Way students have the opportunity to earn as many as twelve college credits through Rochester Institute of Technology and New Hampshire Technical Institute.
+Project Lead the Way students have the opportunity to earn as many as twelve college credits.

 - Introduction to Engineering Design